 Have you started recognizing some of your needs as we are on this journey together?

 As we continue to move up the hierarchy of needs, you may have become aware of your need for belonging and being present.
-Or you may find that you have been focusing on higher-order needs like wanting to feel more self-confident and know others respect you.
+Or you may find that you have been focusing on other needs like wanting to feel more self-confident and know others respect you.

 If you have children, which needs are you focused on?
 Are you wondering why your child isn't showing more empathy for others, or worried about their achievement?